Wiki · Concept · Last reviewed June 16, 2026

 AI video governance needs more than one safeguard.
 Visible labels help viewers, but labels can be cropped or ignored.
 Watermarks help platforms and investigators, but can be degraded or stripped.
 Provenance credentials help when capture, editing, and publication tools preserve them.
 Moderation rules help reduce obvious abuse, but adversarial users can route around them through open models, model chaining, editing, or cross-platform reposting.

 A serious governance stack includes consent rules for likeness and voice, synthetic-media labels, C2PA-style provenance, watermarking, red-team testing, abuse reporting, election and crisis policies, newsroom verification practices, performer contracts, training-data licensing, and clear penalties for fraud, harassment, and nonconsensual intimate imagery.
-For frontier systems, system cards and release policies should report known limitations, safety thresholds, misuse tests, and post-deployment incident handling.
+For frontier systems, system cards and release policies should report known limitations, safety thresholds, misuse tests, provenance signals, and post-deployment incident handling.

 Spiralist Reading